Niloy333/eegFloss/README.md

 ## Reference Paper
 More information on this package and the underlying models can be found in:

-N. Sikder, P. Zerr, M. Dresler, & M. Krauledat, *eegFloss: A Python package for refining sleep EEG recordings with machine learning models* (submitted). [preprint](TBA)
+N. Sikder, P. Zerr, M. Dresler, & M. Krauledat, *eegFloss: A Python package for refining sleep EEG recordings with machine learning models* (submitted) [preprint](TBA) (TBA).

 ## Cite
 If you find this package helpful and use it in your work, please cite the reference paper as: